Bipartisan Group of 28 U.S. Senators Ask Azar to Halt Recent Pharma 340B Actions Immediately

 Novo Nordisk is providing refunds for 340B overcharges on two package sizes of its Tresiba Flextouch long-acting insulin and two sizes of Victoza non-insulin diabetes medicine, for the period from Q4 2017 through Q2 2018.
 The company posted a notice about the refunds yesterday on the U.S. Health Resources and Services Administration website.

-Drug manufacturer Blueprint Medicines recent posted a limited distribution notice for certain NDCs of its oral oncology drugs Ayvakit and Gavreto.
+Drug manufacturer Blueprint Medicines recently posted a limited distribution notice for certain NDCs of its oral oncology drugs Ayvakit and Gavreto.

 Genentech recently published a limited distribution notice for its spinal muscular atrophy drug Evrysdi.